top of page

 Why We Need Rules, Even if We Don't Like Them

-If there were no rules, there would be no cooperation, for rules are there to ensure the procedure of cooperation, and enforce its continuation.
+If there were no rules, there would be no cooperation, Importance of Rules are there to ensure the procedure of cooperation, and enforce its continuation.
 Without cooperation, the continuation of complex organizations and advanced technology wouldn't exist, for there must be cooperation to develop and maintain them.
 This, in turn, could lead to significantly fewer humans on the planet, and to far less advancements in any field regarding human knowledge and invention.

-With the power of cooperation, now available on a planetary scale, we are able to ensure the procedure of many complex cooperations, required for the initiation, growth and preservations of countless projects.
-And without rules, AKA, agreed terms of conduct, these cooperations would either go badly, or less-than-optimally.
+With the power of cooperation, now available on a planetary scale, we are able to ensure the procedure of many complex collaborations, required for the initiation, growth and preservation of countless projects.
+And without rules, AKA, agreed terms of conduct, these joint efforts would either go badly, or less-than-optimally.

 Why, then, do we so often despise the authorities, even if they are there to maintain order?
 We all have our own reasons, and that includes myself with my despise of social conventions.
 However, it cannot be denied that we need to agree on how to behave, or how to conduct, in order to co-exist with one another and to perform and oversee many collaborations.